linsolas/casperjs-runner-maven-plugin/README.md

+:warning: This repository is deprecated.
-This repository seems dead.
-Active one is from the CasperJS organization : https://github.com/casperjs/casperjs-runner-maven-plugin
+Use the one from the CasperJS organization: https://github.com/casperjs/casperjs-runner-maven-plugin

 ============================

 casperjs-runner-maven-plugin